 Major General Nathanael Greene

-In spite of his strict Quaker upbringing, which limited the breadth of his early formal education, Greene became a self-taught student of military history and tactical maneuvers, a fortuitous endeavor which would serve both him and his country well during his years of military command in the Continental Army.
+In spite of his strict Quaker upbringing, which limited the breadth of his early formal education, Nathanael became a self-taught student of military history and tactical maneuvers, a fortuitous endeavor which would serve both him and his country well during his years of military command in the Continental Army.

 Perhaps it was his deep yearning for a freer, more well-rounded education that would ultimately lead Greene to become a driving force for establishing the first public schools to serve the children of the town of Coventry.